New Ford Academy

 Information about the learning needs of your child will be passed on via the previous teacher and the SEND Team, who will advise the receiving teacher about the necessary support to be put in place.

-Leaving to go to Secondary School At the beginning of the Summer Term we will contact SEND practitioners from the receiving High Schools to plan transition programmes for pupils who need them.
+At the beginning of the Summer Term we will contact SEND practitioners from the receiving High Schools to plan transition programmes for pupils who need them.

 Early visits can be arranged for parents and pupils to look around their preferred High School whilst sessions are in progress.